30/12/2025 57comments | Jump to last

 9 Posted 30/12/2025 at 23:04:48

-This was an encouraging display all things considered.
+This was an encouraging display, all things considered.

-They dodged a few bullets here and there but generally the defense was strong and attacking wise they looked a lot better especially without Grealish, Ndiaye and KDH who had been outstanding so far this season.
+They dodged a few bullets here and there but generally the defence was strong and attacking wise they looked a lot better especially without Grealish, Ndiaye and KDH who had been outstanding so far this season.
 I am sure Jack hadn't trained much before today.

 The replacements did well and I am looking forward to seeing Dibling, Rohl and Barry get more time and progressing.